You're Doomed To Be A Helicopter Parent — But It's Not Your Fault

 You can always trust retail.

 “I had read so many stories of babies having seizures from high fevers, and anytime my daughter got even a slight fever I would think she was going to die,” says Tiffany Benson, the SAHM in Modesto now contending with classroom iPhones.
 “I bought a crazy expensive thermometer that you run across the head.”
-It cost more than $100.
-She also splurged on glass baby bottles (like this $40 set of three, “because BPA”) and a pricey car seat.
-(Perhaps a $350 Maxi-Cosi?
+It cost more than £60.
+She also splurged on glass baby bottles “because BPA” and a pricey car seat.
+(Perhaps a £300 Maxi-Cosi?
 Because, she says, “Who isn’t terrified by those dummy baby car accident videos?”)

 Advertisement

-Millennials represent $200 billion in buying power; and like generations before, the moms still do most of the family buying.
-That would explain ad campaigns like Proctor & Gamble’s “Thanks Mom,” from summer 2016, which showed Olympic athletes remembering times their mothers inspired them to excel (success in helicoptering!).
-Or why, in 2013, Fisher Price increased its digital ad buy by 50% specifically to target millennial moms.
-A marketing exec told AdAge these moms do “tons of research,” and the brand had to come up with strategies to combat their selective purchasing.
+Millennials represent £150 billion in buying power; and like generations before, the mums still do most of the family buying.
+That would explain ad campaigns like Proctor & Gamble’s “Thanks Mum,” from summer 2016, which showed Olympic athletes remembering times their mothers inspired them to excel (success in helicoptering!).
+Or why, in 2013, Fisher Price increased its digital ad buy by 50% specifically to target millennial mums.
+A marketing exec told AdAge these mums do “tons of research,” and the brand had to come up with strategies to combat their selective purchasing.

 Based on the fact that every parent I know came to own a Rock ‘N Play Sleeper within days of getting a baby, the strategy must’ve worked.